ibm-cloud-docs/Cloudant/guides/replication_guide.md

 ```
 {: codeblock}

-*Example JSON document that describes the wanted replication:*
+### Example JSON document that describes the wanted replication

 ```json
 {